 Can my GMAT/GRE score be waived?

-The GMAT and or GRE score is a critical part of the application process.
-Your application will be reviewed without it, but we will not be able to make any decision until we get an official score.
+No. The GMAT and or GRE score is a critical part of the application process.
+Your application may be reviewed without it, but we will not be able to make any decision until we get an official score.

 I have taken the GMAT/GRE twice.
 Which score do you look at?